electricimp/imp-central-impt/TestingGuide.md

 #### Updating the Configuration ####

 You may update the test configuration by calling [`impt test update`](./CommandsManual.md#test-update).
-The existing [Test Configuration File](./CommandsManual.md#test-configuration-file) will be updated with the new settings.
-Newly specified `--test-file` option value(s) completely replace any existing setting.
+The existing [test configuration file](./CommandsManual.md#test-configuration-file) will be updated with the new settings.
+The new `--test-file` option value(s) completely replace any existing setting.

 **Example**